Newham Hospital Art Trail

 Take a few quiet minutes in a green space and look around for what’s already there such as fallen leaves, petals, small twigs, stones.

-Choose an empty space or ground and start placing them into a simple shape or pattern.
-It might become a loose circle, a line, or something gently symmetrical as you go.
+Choose an empty space of ground and start placing them into a simple shape or pattern.
+It might become a loose circle, a line, or something symmetrical.

 When you are ready, step back and notice the moment, then leave the pieces where they are to return to nature.